 'Subtropical' is a word commonly used for plants that give a tropical effect when planted together.
-This is due to the vibrant colour of their flowers, like vireya rhododendrons, or because of the size, boldness or lushness of foliage.
-It may also indicate that the plant in question will probably prefer warmer conditions and may be damaged by frost.
+These plants are chosen for their flowers, like vireya rhododendrons, or because of their size, boldness or lushness of foliage.
+These qualities may also indicate that the plant in question will probably prefer warmer conditions and may be damaged by frost.

 Use subtropical plants in warm courtyards or areas of the garden to enhance colour and texture.
 They can often be mixed into borders to add a touch of the tropics to current plantings.
 With careful selection, the subtropical appearance can be carried through all seasons.

 There are many different subtropical plants to choose from.
 Visit our 'Plants for Auckland' database for the easiest subtropicals to grow in Auckland.
 For further suggestions, download our Subtropicals for Auckland brochure.

 - Subtropical plants are best planted in spring once the main chill of winter has passed, preferably in a frost-free location.

 - Always plant at the same depth as they are in the container.

 - Select your site carefully as once shrubs become large, most are difficult to move successfully.
 It is beneficial to work compost into the soil before planting.

 - Apply a balanced fertiliser at planting and add a layer of mulch to help retain moisture and suppress weeds.